-The Quinault rainforest and Kestner Homestead are at the southwest corner of Olympic National Park.
-It is the newest part of the park.
+The Quinault rainforest and Kestner Homestead are at the southwest corner of Olympic National Park, the park’s newest part.
 Positioned northeast of Lake Quinault, the Kestners tried to carve a farm out of the rainforest and eventually failed.
-It wasn’t for the lack of effort or associated with lack of water.
-After all, it is a rainforest.
-The Olympic National Park purchased the Quinault rainforest and Kestner Homestead in 1986.
+It wasn’t for lack of effort or associated with lack of water—after all, it is a rainforest.
+Olympic National Park purchased the Quinault rainforest and Kestner Homestead in 1986.

-The story isn’t well known about this part of the park.
-The park seems to want to keep the history of this corner of the Olympic National Park a secret.
+The story about this part of the park isn’t well known.
+The park seems to want to keep the history of this corner of Olympic National Park a secret.
 I had to find the National Register of Historic Places Registration Form to get information about this early homestead.
 The park describes it as a rainforest with a nice trail and some old buildings.

 Quinault River Valley and Lake Quinault

 Newly carved glacier valleys have a round bottom.
-If the valley has a flat bottom it indicates that the valley was once a lake bottom and filled with silt deposits over vast expanses of time.
-This rainforest exhibits this feature and the topsoil at the bottom of a valley like this one are especially good for growing vegetation, trees, ferns, grasses, undergrowth, and of course, it is great farmland.
+If the valley has a flat bottom, it indicates that it was once a lake bottom filled with silt deposits over vast expanses of time.
+This rainforest exhibits this feature, and the topsoil at the bottom of a valley like this one is especially good for growing vegetation, trees, ferns, grasses, and undergrowth.
+Of course, it is great farmland.

 The Quinault Nation

-Historically the rainforest region was the territory of the Quinault Indian Tribe.
-The Quinault tribe used the valley as a hunting ground.
-Elk were a primary food source.
-Mostly, however, the Quinault tribe was focused on fishing in the ocean and during the abundant salmon runs.
+Historically, the rainforest region was the territory of the Quinault Indian Tribe.
+The Quinault tribe used the valley as a hunting ground, and elk were a primary food source.
+However, the Quinault tribe was mostly focused on fishing in the ocean and during the abundant salmon runs.

-Eventually, the federal government and the state of Washington placed Quinault people on a reservation to the west of Lake Quinault.
-Today the Quinault Nation owns Lake Quinault and the southwest shore of Lake Quinault.
-The U.S. Department of the interior owns the north shore of the lake holding parts of the shoreline as part National Forest and other parts as part of the Olympic National Park.
+Eventually, the federal government and the state of Washington placed the Quinault people on a reservation to the west of Lake Quinault.
+Today, the Quinault Nation owns Lake Quinault and its southwest shore.
+The U.S. Department of Interior owns the north side of the lake, holding parts of the shoreline as part of the National Forest and other parts as part of Olympic National Park.

 There are a couple of small campgrounds, a few private lakefront homes, and the Quinault Lodge on the southeast side of the lake.
 The Quinault Reservation occupies the lower Quinault River Valley, starting south of the Queets River Valley (along the coast to the north) and following the coastline to the south centered on the Quinault River.